lgl2017/rust_excel_reader/README.md

 You can use this library to get
 - An overview of Sheets in the workbook
 - Detail information on worksheets including dimension, merged cells, tables, and some other properties
-- Cell values, formatting, and styles including hyperlink, border, fill, font, alignment and etc.
+- Cell values, formatting, and styles including hyperlink, border, fill, font, alignment and etc

 If the processed information above does not meet your needs, you can also get the raw version (parsed xml in Rust structures) directly for the following elements.